rohanasthana/Dextr/README.md

 ### DARTS
 - Follow the MeCo repository (https://github.com/HamsterMimi/MeCo) to set up the environment for our DARTS experiments.
-- Run the following commands for DARTS experiments:
+- Run the following commands to search in the DARTS space:

 ```bash
 cd NASBench201
 bash exp_scripts/zerocostpt_darts_pipeline.sh
 ```

+- Train the searched network using this repository- (https://github.com/chenwydj/DARTS_evaluation)

 ### AutoFormer